cookiecutter/cookiecutter-django/docs/3-deployment/deployment-on-heroku.rst

 Setting the credentials above is not enough on its own: the bucket also needs to allow public reads of the ``static`` prefix, otherwise your static files will return a ``403``.
 See :ref:`cloud-storage`.

+If you picked Vite as your frontend pipeline, or your styles pull in web fonts, the bucket needs a CORS configuration on top of that, or the browser will refuse the assets even though they return a ``200``.
+See :ref:`cloud-storage-cors`.

 Email Service
 +++++++++++++